mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 automated TMR approach implemented as a Tcl script for use in Cadence tools.
 They distinguish between "coarse grained TMR" (which they call "CGTMR"), applied at the RTL module level, and "fine grained TMR" (which they call "FGTMR"), applied at the sub-module (i.e. net) level.
-Building on that, they develop an approach that replicates both combinatorial and sequential circuits, which they call "fine grain distributed TMR" or "FGDTMR".
+Building on that, they develop an approach that replicates both combinational and sequential circuits, which they call "fine grain distributed TMR" or "FGDTMR".
 They split their TMR pipeline into three stages: implementation ("TMRi"), optimisation ("TMRo"), and verification ("TMRv").
 The implementation stage works by creating a new design to house the TMR design (which I'll call the "container design"), and instantiating copies of the original circuit in the container design.